This post has been updated for 2023

 Use a sharpie to write names on a dollar store bell for an INSTANT Farmhouse Christmas ornament for your family tree or to gift, or use a cricut machine.

 You can purchase these farmhouse bell ornaments for your tree on etsy or make them yourself with a Sharpie, and a glue gun or use a cricut to cut vinyl letters.
 These would also make a great gift!

 Sometimes the best gift is green and that goes for ornaments!
 Here is one ornament even a guy will love!
 Fill a glass ornament with cold hard cash, coal, or even a piece of jewelry.

-These easy DIY rustic tree slice ornaments can be used for soo many things but whatever they touch they make beautiful!
+These easy DIY rustic tree slice ornaments have many uses!
 Slice up a tree branch if you’re in the country or order tree slices off of Amazon.com if you’re in the city.
 Paint on some chalk or acrylic paint and use either chalk, a chalk pen, or paint pen to write on them for gift tags, gifts, ornaments, coasters, or even name tags for a wedding!